-Maine authorities warn of scam about expiring trademarks - NewsBreak
+Maine Authorities Warn Of Scam About Expiring Trademarks - NewsBreak

-AUGUSTA — Authorities said Friday that businesses, nonprofit groups and government organizations should be wary of a scam about expiring trademarks.
-Maine Attorney General Aaron Frey and Secretary of State Shenna Bellows said the scammers fraudulently warn entities that their trademarks are about to expire and request renewal fees.
-The notices from the scammers often resemble those from a government agency and sometimes even include accurate information about the trademark’s registration number and expiration date.www.sunjournal.com
+AUGUSTA, Maine — Authorities in Maine say businesses, nonprofit groups and government organizations should be wary of a scam about expiring trademarks.
+Maine Attorney General Aaron Frey and Secretary of State Shenna Bellows said Friday the scammers fraudulently warn entities that their trademarks are about to expire and request a renewal fee.
+The notices from the scammers often resemble a government agency and sometimes even include accurate information about the trademark’s registration number and expiration date.www.mainepublic.org

 Comments / 0